Get Moving With 21 Local Activewear Brands for Every Kind of Workout

 Lorna Jane

-Lorna Jane activewear One of the OG names in Australian activewear, Lorna Jane has your workout wear covered.
-The Brisbane brand, which was founded in 1990, has grown to become a go-to for active lifestyles.
+One of the OG names in Australian activewear, Lorna Jane has your workout wear covered.
+The Brisbane brand, which was founded in 1990, has become a staple for active lifestyles.
 From logo tees to sculpting tights (which stay up) and supportive sports bras, these pieces will stay in your wardrobe for years to come.

 Aje Athletica

-Aje Athletica activewear Creative collaborators Adrian Norris and Edwina Forest capture the space between fashion and function to create Aje Athletica’s elevated range.
+Creative collaborators Adrian Norris and Edwina Forest aimed for the space between fashion and function when creating Aje Athletica’s elevated range.
 The label’s offering spans off-duty tees, tanks and pants, as well as sports-ready bras and bike shorts.
-Signature windbreaker shirts are perfect for throwing over your workout gear and getting your 10,000 steps in.
+Signature spray jackets and windbreaker shirts are perfect for throwing over your workout gear and getting your 10,000 steps in.

 The Upside